cvasilak/katacoda-scenarios/pelion-device-simulator/step7.md

 ...
 ```

-This is also reflected in Pelion update campaign dashboard, showing the successfull completion of the update:
+This is also reflected in Pelion update campaign dashboard, showing the successful completion of the update:

 ![alt text](https://i.ibb.co/bPyvFw8/portal-campaign-dashboard.png "Plus")